Éder Militão: 2022–2023: Major trophies

 During the 2022–23 season, Militão was a part of the squad won several tournaments.
 In the 2022 FIFA Club World Cup final, held on 11 February 2023, Real Madrid won 5–3 against Al Hilal.
 Nine days later against Liverpool at Anfield during the knockout phase first-leg clash, Militão headed a goal as his team overcame a 2–0 deficit to win 5–2.
 This match was notable for Real Madrid's impressive performance, overturning a 2–0 deficit to secure a 5–2 victory over Liverpool.
-On 6 May, Real Madrid won the Copa del Rey by defeating Osasuna 2–1 in the final, which took place at Estadio de La Cartuja.
-On 10 August, In the UEFA Super Cup, Real Madrid won against Eintracht Frankfurt at the Helsinki Olympic Stadium, a 2–0 victory title.
+On 6 May, Real Madrid won the Copa del Rey by defeating Osasuna 2–1 in the final, which took place at the Estadio de La Cartuja.
+On 10 August, in the UEFA Super Cup, Real Madrid won against Eintracht Frankfurt at the Helsinki Olympic Stadium, a 2–0 victory title.

 2023–2024: Injuries and contract extension

 On 12 August 2023, Militão suffered a torn Anterior cruciate ligament (ACL) in his left knee during the first La Liga game of the season against Athletic Bilbao.
 This injury led to him being sidelined for the entire season, with a recovery period estimated at nine months.

 On 23 January 2024, Militão signed a new contract, running until 2028.
 His contract gave him a pay raise, as well as adding a €1 billion release clause, the maximum allowed under La Liga regulation.
 Later that year, on 9 November, he sustained an ACL rupture along with damaged meniscuses in his right leg which would sideline him for the rest of the 2024–25 season.